Hans Hausamann: News sources

 From 1939, one of his most important suppliers of news from the German Reich became the owner of the small publishing house "Vita Nova", Rudolf Roessler.
 At Easter 1939, Hausamann met Xaver Schnieper in Lugano and later told him that he was active in the Swiss intelligence service outside of his job as a photo dealer.
 Schnieper shared Hausamann's basic political convictions and arranged for his student friend Franz Wallner to work with him.
 Hausamann gave Wallner assignments such as reconnoitring traffic over the Brenner Pass and considered him suitable for a permanent position in his private intelligence service.
 He asked him to come to Switzerland and initially let him stay with him in Teufen.
 Later Wallner moved to Lucerne and moved into the flat of the couple Annemarie and Xaver Schnieper.

 Hausamann turned to Schnieper again and asked him for a reliable informant who was familiar with German conditions.
 Schnieper suggested an acquaintance he had met in Berlin in 1933 while still a student, who was Roessler, who had acquired basic military knowledge as a war volunteer during World War I, although he was never promoted.
 Roessler agreed to cooperate, but avoided meeting Hausamann personally.
 Hausamann used Wallner, who lived in Lucerne, as an intermediary, and from the summer of 1939 to May 1943 he passed on to him news that Roessler had obtained from Germany.
 Hausamann received 80-130 individual reports a month from Roessler through Wallner.

 Roessler did not work exclusively for Hausamann, however.
 From the late summer of 1942 onwards regularly, he sent his reports and analyses to Rachel Dübendorfer through the cut-out Christian Schneider.
-Dübendorfer and Schneider were part of the Red Three ("Rote Drei"), a Soviet espionage group that operated in Switzerland and had strong ties to other Soviet espionage groups in Germany, France, Belgium and the Low Countries.
+Dübendorfer and Schneider were part of the Red Three ("Rote Drei"), a Soviet espionage group that was run by Alexander Radó.
+The group operated in Switzerland and had strong ties to other Soviet espionage groups in Germany, France, Belgium and the Low Countries.
 Roessler gave no information about his German and other sources, despite the GRU's insistence.
 Roessler's secrecy paid off after German authorities were able to intercept and decipher radio traffic between the GRU and Rote Drei from the summer of 1943.
 The authorities were unable to draw a conclusion about Roessler's German sources.

 Roessler's value to the Red Three and the Soviets derived entirely from his sources in Germany.
 This context is probably misleading, as the CIA believed that the German sources gave their intelligence to Swiss General Staff i.e Hausamann, who in turn supplied Roessler with information that the Swiss wanted to pass to the Soviets.